Four Characteristics of the Emotionally-Regulated Leader

 Be aware of your biases:

 It’s easy to become biased toward certain people or groups when we see them as different than ourselves.
-This bias can cause us to act in ways that are unfair or hurtful.
+This bias can cause us to act in unfair or hurtful ways.
 We might assume that a particular group has done something wrong without considering other possible explanations.

 Become a Healthy Leader at Wellspace Counseling

 Healthy organizations are led by healthy leaders.
 You can learn the skills necessary to emotionally regulate and avoid burnout.
 Jason Wilkinson at Wellspace Counseling is ready to help you lead in a way that feels authentic and healthy for you.